 “Adelaide is a perfectionist, waste of time to worry or second guess.
-Hedge fund paper is essentially boilerplate, only the name of the fund and the principal change.
+This sort of paperwork is essentially boilerplate, only the name of the fund and the principal change.
 She’s going to kick it down to one of her juniors, it’s okay, even better, your stuff will look like industry standard, which is what you want.”

 “Ask her to call me, I’m not the principal, she’ll be on the phone with me.
 If she prefers us to call her, no sweat.
 And not tonight, my tribe is settling in to dinner, if she’s on the east coast, it’s late there anyway.”

 That done, I relay the conversation to Zoe C.